spsforks/QB64-Wiki/_COMMANDCOUNT.md

 ## Example(s)

+## Example(s)
-*Example:* The code below gets the number of parameters passed to our program from the command line with _COMMANDCOUNT:
+ The code below gets the number of parameters passed to our program from the command line with _COMMANDCOUNT:

 ```vb
 limit = _COMMANDCOUNT